gpdenny/turborepo-s3-cache/README.md

 This project is a serverless implementation of the [Turborepo custom remote cache server](https://turbo.build/repo/docs/core-concepts/remote-caching#custom-remote-caches).

-It makes use of the [preflight](https://turbo.build/repo/docs/reference/command-line-reference#--preflight) Turborepo feature to return signed S3 URLs to the client.
+It makes use of the [preflight](https://turbo.build/repo/docs/reference/command-line-reference#--preflight) Turborepo feature to return signed S3 URLs to the client to upload/download artifacts directly from S3.

-Build and Deployment is managed by the [Serverless Framework](http://serverless.com/) for ease of use.
+Build and Deployment is managed by the [Serverless Framework](http://serverless.com/).

 ![diagram](docs/diagram.png)